openwallet-foundation/owl-agent-test-harness/MOBILE_AGENT_TESTING.md

 There are several options to the `./manage run` script that must be used when testing a mobile wallet:

-- use the `-n` option tells the `./manage` script to start ngrok services for each agent (issuer, verifier) to provide the mobile app an Internet accessible endpoint for each of those agents.
+- using the `-n` option tells the `./manage` script to start ngrok services for each agent (issuer, verifier) to provide the mobile app an Internet accessible endpoint for each of those agents.
 You will need to provide an ngrok AuthToken, either free or paid to use this feature.
 Pass it as an environment variable when calling `manage` like `NGROK_AUTHTOKEN=YourAuthTokenHere ./manage ...`
 - use the `-b mobile` option to use the mobile Test Agent for the `Bob` role (the only one that makes sense for a mobile app)
 - use the `-t @MobileTest` option to run only the tests that have been tagged as "working" with the mobile test agent
   - as new test scenarios are found to (or made to) work with the mobile Test Agent, the `@MobileTest` tag should be added to those test scenarios